How to Install PostgreSQL and phpPgAdmin on Ubuntu 18.04

 PostgreSQL or Postgres is a powerful high-performance object-relational database management system (ORDBMS) released under a flexible BSD-style license.
 PostgreSQL is well suited for large databases and has many advanced features.

-This tutorial will show the installation of PostgreSQL and its web-based administration interface phpPgAdmin on Ubuntu 16.04.
-I will use the Ubuntu minimal server as basis for this setup.
+This tutorial will show the installation of PostgreSQL and its web-based administration interface phpPgAdmin on Ubuntu 18.04 LTS (Bionic Beaver).
+I will use the Ubuntu minimal server as a basis for this setup.

-Step 1 - Installing PostgreSQL, phpPgAdmin and Apache2
+Step 1 - Install PostgreSQL, phpPgAdmin and All Dependencies

 PostgreSQL and PhpPgAdmin are available in the Ubuntu repository.
 So you just need to install them with the apt command.

-The above command will automatically install all packages needed by PostgreSQL, like Apache, PHP etc.
+The above command will automatically install all packages needed by PostgreSQL and phpPgAdmin, like Apache2, PHP etc.

 PostgreSQL uses role for user authentication and authorization, it just like Unix-Style permissions.
 By default, PostgreSQL creates a new user called "postgres" for basic authentication.
 To use PostgreSQL, you need to login to the "postgres" account, you can do that by typing: